sensor-web/sensorweb-backend/README.md

-# webeverywhere-portal
+# sensorweb-portal
-The portal website for WebEverywhere.
+The portal website for SensorWeb.